radian-software/python-in-a-box/README.md

 If you'd like to see a service that actually *does* attempt to run user code in a secure manner, please check out [Riju](https://github.com/raxod502/riju).

+*Note:* Please do not attempt to do malicious things with the hosted version of this application, including using it for free compute.
+It is running on an isolated Railway account that will automatically terminate service if the free-tier limits are exceeded or if abuse is registered.
+So all you will accomplish is taking the service offline for everyone else.